 "the wrong" is the Neuter Singular Accusative of the adjective kakós (2556), "evil, bad, wrong" (Accordance), preceded by the Neuter Singular Accusative article ho, "the," which indicates that a real, particular wrong was, indeed, suffered.
 Biblical love does not keep a record of that.
-In other words, Biblical love does not remain resentful; it does not be a present the suffered of the property of the proper it does not hold grudges.
+In other words, Biblical love does not remain resentful; it does not hold grudges.
 It is forgiving.
 (The verb "suffered" in the NASB, while warranted, does not appear in the Greek text.)